top of page

 • Case acceptance rate (by provider)

-• Schedule utilization (doctor and hygiene)
+• Schedule utilization (for both doctor and hygiene)

-• Diagnostic criteria (especially perio)
+• Diagnostic criteria (especially for periodontal care)

 • Treatment planning protocols